tengstrand/lein-polylith/migrate/migrate.md

 - The symbolic links are gone, which means less complexity.
 - Microsoft Windows is supported out of the box.
 - You are less dependent on tool support.
-Operations such as moving, renaming and deleting environments, components and bases can easily be done from your favourite editor/IDE.
+Operations such as moving, renaming and deleting environments, components and bases can easily be done from your favourite editor/IDE and there is no need for the `add`, `remove` and `delete` commands.
 - The empty workspace interfaces are gone.
 They are instead implicitly declared by the components themselves which gives an improved development experience.
 - You work with the project from the workspace root and have direct access to all environments, components and bases, not just the current development environment as before.
 This allows you to work with large codebases more easily.
 - Simplified nomenclature and workflows.
 Systems, services and environments are now all called _environments_.
-  A `component` or `base` can also be called `brick`.
+  A `component` or `base` is sometimes refered to as a `brick`.
 - Support for more than one environment where each environment can specify what `src`, `test` and `resources` folders should be included.
 Environments can have different versions of the same library if needed.
 - Improved testing experience:
   - The compilation step of each component and base has been removed which substantially speeds up things, especially if you have many components and bases.
-The component contracts (interfaces) are instead checked by the `check` command via a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+The component contracts (interfaces) are instead checked by the `check` command via a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) (optional).
-  - The tests execute much faster by only starting the JVM once and to run the tests in isolation by separate class loaders.
+  - The tests execute much faster by only starting the JVM once, and then run all the tests in isolation by separate class loaders.
   - Environments can have their own `tests` (and even `src` and `resources` folder).
   - Output from the text execution is displayed continously.
-- The work with large codebases with components that share the same interface has been improved by introducing the new `profile` concept, which allows you to easily switch between setups in the development environment.
+- The REPL experience has been improved.
+When working with a codebases that contains interfaces that are implemented by more than one component (often larger systems) the new tool now allows you to easily switch between different configurations to e.g. emulate different environments, which is solved by selecting what `profiles` should be active.
 - No need for the `prompt` command.
 The new `poly` command is several times faster than the old Leiningen based plugin and starts in a second.
 - Any `:import` statement is also added to the list of imports, not just `:require`.
 - Improved workspace checks and error messages.

 Other differences:
+- Arguments are passed to commands by name, like `poly create w name:my-ws top-ns:com.mycompany`.
 - No support for empty top namespaces.
 The use of empty top namespaces is bad practice.
-- When you create a component or base, no example code is created, which means that the `add-two` functions are gone.
+- When you create a component or base, no example code is created, like the `add-two` functions.
 - The interface namespace can be configured to have another name than `interface`.
 This is used by the Polylith tool itself to avoid problems with the reserved word `interface` when AOT-compiled Clojure code is consumed as a library.